 Kinnie Starr was one of the first female rappers to emerge from Canada onto the international music scene.
 She is a social icon and pioneer in hip hop.
 First and foremost an activist, Starr has written 8 albums of original content, and more recently released a feature-length film, Play Your Gender, a documentary which looks at gender inequity in the music industry.
 Entirely self-trained, Starr writes her own beats and songs and leads by example, inspiring kids to reach for their own unique places in society.

 A sensual, spiritual, self-possessed original blazing her own influential trail.
 The Philadelphia Record

 Available in the 2020-21 School Year

 Tech Requirements: table, AC power, mic stands and PA system

-This program is engaging, culturally relevant, contemporary and dynamic.
-Content ranges from spoken word poetry to upbeat rap and singing, and includes stories and personal anecdotes which are personal and kind-spirited, exploring love, family, environment, race, identity, dreams and more.
-Students of all ages benefit - and will be encouraged to have fun and be expressive - through poetry, rap, beatboxing, basic dance and movement.
-Each presentation includes a Q&A period about art, creativity, culture, beatmaking and poetry.
+This program is engaging, culturally relevant, interactive and contemporary.
+Content ranges from simple body movements, upbeat rap and fun counting exercises to freestyle moments when applicable.
+Born and raised in Calgary, Starr uses personal stories that range from horseback riding to touring the world as a way to put forward a kind-spirited look at place/family, environment, race, identity, athleticism in the arts, and entrepreneurialism.
+Students of all ages benefit and will be encouraged to have fun and be expressive through poetry, rap, counting practices, beatboxing, and basic self-empowerment movements.
+Each presentation includes a Q&A period about music, creativity, culture, and being true to yourself.